sodonnell/plowbot/README.md

 We suggest editing the config.pl script prior to installation.
 The install.sh script will place the file to the /etc/plowbot.conf file, once executed.

 ## IRC Network/User Configuration

 ## Database Configuration

 ## Bitly API Client Configuration

+The Bitly API Client is currently disabled by default, as the API service is considered legacy (circa 2009) and is now deprecated.

 # Installation